Andorra Wedding Traditions

 - Equal rights declaration for both spouses

-From 2020-2024, 75% of Andorran couples complete the civil ceremony first, typically in the morning before religious celebrations.
-Same-sex civil marriages became legal in 2022, with 20% of ceremonies during COVID including virtual witnesses.
+Most Andorran couples complete the civil ceremony first, typically in the morning before religious celebrations.
+Same-sex civil marriages became legal in 2022, marking an important milestone for the principality.
 Urban ceremonies occur in formal government offices while rural parishes often use community halls.

 Missa de Casament (Catholic Wedding Mass)